13 Ways That Black Friday Retailers Trick You

 Some deals require a mail-in rebate

-The discounts will be plentiful during the Black Friday shopping weekend.
+Discounts will be plentiful during the Black Friday shopping weekend.
 However, not all deals are created equal.
 While many retailers will offer sale prices upfront, others may require you to purchase a desired item at full price and then mail in a rebate form (yes, via snail mail!) in order to receive the discount, NerdWallet.com’s Jespersen says.

-- Mail-in rebates can be unappealing for several reasons.
+Mail-in rebates are unappealing for several reasons.
 There’s the hassle of filling out the form, remembering to include proof of purchase, and finding a stamp.
 Most rebate programs have a time limit, so if you drag your feet and forget to mail the form on time — or, worse, ever — the rebate will be lost for good.
 Even if you do file on time, you’ll likely need to wait several weeks before receiving your rebate check.
 And since you just handed over your personal and contact information to the manufacturer (or a company acting on behalf of the manufacturer) on the rebate form, don’t be surprised to receive a flood of marketing offers.

-FOMO: The fear of missing out
+FOMO: Fear of missing out

 Don’t be swayed by these tricks that prey on your fear of missing out on a good deal.
 While some flash-type Black Friday sales can be true bargains, much comes down to understanding ahead of time what price you want to pay and when you’re most likely to find that price.
-For example, pricing on computers and some other related tech accessories can be significantly lower on Cyber Monday than Black Friday.
-Laptop prices tend to be super-low during back-to-school sales in August.
-Prices on fine jewelry tend to be cheapest right after Valentine’s Day.
-Furniture prices hit rock-bottom in January as retailers try to clear out the previous year’s inventory to make room for the new season’s stock.

 Doorbuster quantities are limited